- What are the housing and housing benefit rights of EEA workers and self-employed people?

 - Who is a worker?

-- Pregnancy and maternity
+- Retaining worker status: pregnancy and maternity

 Generally, people who fit the definitions of EEA workers or self-employed:

 - are eligible for a housing allocation, homelessness assistance and housing benefit

 - do not have to pass the habitual residence test to be eligible, and

 - their eligibility covers their family members: see EEA family members for more on this.

 Even when they stop work, or are temporarily unable to carry on their business, they often continue to be eligible.